Introduction to Scalability Testing:

 - An application can be deemed to be scalable if it can deliver the same response time for varying levels of user load.

 - In the case of clustered environments where the application load is distributed among multiple server components, scalability testing must measure the extent to which the load balancer is distributing the load among multiple servers.
-This will ensure that one server is not being overloaded with requests while the other server is sitting idle waiting for a request to come in.
+This will ensure that one server is not overloaded with requests while the other server is sitting idle waiting for a request to come in.

 - The response time of each server component must be carefully measured if the application is hosted in a clustered environment and scalability testing must make sure that the response time of each server component must be the same regardless of the amount of load placed on each server.

 - The outcome of throughput may differ from one application to another.
-If it is a web application throughput is measured in terms of the number of user requests processed per unit time and if it is a database. throughput is measured in terms of a number of queries processed in unit time.
+If it is a web application throughput is measured in terms of the number of user requests processed per unit time and if it is a database. throughput is measured in terms of the number of queries processed in unit time.

 - An application is deemed to be scalable if it can deliver the same throughput for varying levels of load on the internal applications, hardware, and database.